escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/steady_solver_tutorial.rst

    \newpage

-Option 3: Use the numerical root finder to solve for some steady states and get remaining ones residually
+Option 4: Use the numerical root finder to solve for some steady states and get remaining ones residually
 ---------------------------------------------------------------------------------------------------------

-  Option 3 perhaps one of the most useful ways one can employ in order to obtain a DSGE model's steady state solution as it focuses the numerical non-linear root-finding algorithm on a very small set of equations and unknown steady state variables, leaving the computation of the remaining steady state variables to be done separately and residually after the small set of steady state variables have been solved for.
-So using again a slightly tweaked version of the model file given in option 2 we could write this as:
+  Option 4 is perhaps one of the most useful ways one can employ in order to obtain a DSGE model's steady state solution as it focuses the numerical non-linear root-finding algorithm on a very small set of equations and unknown steady state variables, leaving the computation of the remaining steady state variables to be done separately and residually after the small set of steady state variables have been solved for.
+So using again a slightly tweaked version of the model file given in option 3 we could write this as:

   ::